The International National Trusts Organisation (INTO)

 Bridges, Culverts and Tunnels

 In the knowledge of increasing exposure to climate hazards, but with the uncertainty of climate projections and future conditions, the National Trust is working with professionals in the operational risk, insurance and financial sectors to develop research and guidance around potential measures and thresholds that can be practically useful for owners and caretakers of historic places.
-Please check back in the future as this guidance is developed in 2024.
+Please check back as we develop this guidance.

 As well as sustainable supply chains and commercial services, the National Trust is working to make sure that these business areas are also resilient to climate impacts.
-The research and guidance for this chapter will be developed in 2024.
+We’re conducting research to inform the publication of guidance in the near future – watch this space!

 This guidance has been developed with Cadw, Department for Communities Northern Ireland, Historic Environment Scotland, Historic England, English Heritage Trust, and National Trust for Scotland.